PesalaVinayKumarReddy/OPTIMISATIONS/README.md

 * Did not apply for Real Field data.
 * ANN program is written to classify for only two diffwrent types of models Where it can be written for spheres, vertical cylinders as well
-* Inputs in ANN is not scaled.
+* Input in ANN is not scaled.
 * Hyper Parameters of ANN are optimised manually.
 * Particle Swarm Optimisation Program is written only for Horizontal Cylinder.